digitalnsw/endoflife/first-steps/index.md

 If you are using a funeral director, the hospital or aged care facility will organise care of the body with them.
 This usually involves:

-* Transport of the body to a funeral home or house
+* Transporting the body to a funeral home or house
 * Storing the body before the funeral
 * Preparing the body for cremation or burial